Do I need to rent a car in Morocco?

 The people of foreign nationality may drive on the Moroccan territory if they are holders of a valid driving licence which is issued abroad, but this shall be only for one duration of a maximum of one year as from their temporary stay in Morocco as it is fixed by the legislation and the regulation in force relating to

-Is it smart to rent a car in Portugal?
+Is car hire expensive in Portugal?

 Is driving in Morocco hard?